Chronic inflammatory diseases are increasinga Increasing in importance in the western world:

-- doubling of allergy sufferers in the last 20 years (Schlaud M et al. 2008, Federal Health Gazette 50: 701-710)
+- doubling of allergy sufferers in the last 20 years (Schlaud M et al. 2008, Bundesgesundheitsblatt 50: 701-710)

-- Incidence of Crohn's disease more than doubled in 24 years (Jacobsen BA et al. Eur J Gastroenterol Hepatol.
+- incidence of Crohn's disease more than doubled in 24 years (Jacobsen BA et al. Eur J Gastroenterol Hepatol.
 2006; 18:601-6)

-- Multiple sclerosis almost 3 times more common today than in 1970 (Alonso A, Hernan MA.
+- multiple sclerosis today almost 3 times more common than in 1970 (Alonso A, Hernan MA.
 Neurology 2008, 8;71:129-35)

-- Autoimmune-related diabetes mellitus increased by 70% in 12 years (Mayer-Davis E. N English J Med.
+- autoimmune-related diabetes mellitus increased by 70% in 12 years (Mayer-Davis E. N Engl.
+J Med.
 2017; 13:1419-29)

-- Increase in the prevalence of Periodontitis since 1997 by 26.9% (35-44 year old adults) or by 23.7% (seniors > 65 years) (Schiffner U et al. Community Dent Health.
+- Increase in the prevalence of periodontitis since 1997 by 26.9% (35-44 year old adults) and by 23.7% (seniors > 65 years) (Schiffner U et al. Community Dent Health.
 2009; 26:18-22.
 Oral health in German children, adolescents, adults and senior citizens in 2005)

 What do chronic inflammatory diseases have in common?

-- Allergens: hay fever, drug allergies etc
+- allergens: hay fever, drug allergies, etc.

-- Autoantigens: Diabetes type I, Hashimoto, multiple sclerosis, celiac disease, ulcerative colitis etc
+- autoantigens: Diabetes type I, Hashimoto, multiple sclerosis, celiac disease, ulcerative colitis etc.

-- (commensal) Infectious agents: periodontitis, Crohn's disease, candidiasis etc
+- (commensal) infectious agents: Periodontitis, Crohn's disease, candidiasis etc

-A loss of immune tolerance can have various causes - such as:: Stress, biocides, electromagnetic fields, plasticizers, unhealthy diet, titanium, plastics, industrial toxins, metals, etc. (Source: Pall, Dr. (PhD) ML: Explaining 'Unexplained Illnesses')
+A loss of immune tolerance can have various causes - such as: stress, biocides, electromagnetic fields, plasticizers, unhealthy diet, titanium, plastics, industrial toxins, metals, etc. (Source: Pall, Dr. (PhD) ML: Explaining 'Unexplained Illnesses')

 How can I diagnose systemic inflammation?